We will work on your research in the library for 2-3 days.

-What is one issue you are aware of that many members of your community don't know and needs to be solved or fixed.
+Write an argument essay on an issue in our society, community, world, etc that you feel strongly about, that needs to be fixed or addressed.
 Ex.)The water at your local beach is too polluted to swim in and this needs to be fixed.
 Ex.)
-Helping the ederly neighbors in the neighborhood needs to be a priority.
-Write an argument essay with the intent of showing others how much this issue matters and needs to be fixed by using evidence and supporting details.
+Helping the ederly neighbors in the neighborhood needs to be a part of the requirements for community service.
+Write an argument essay with the intent of showing others how much this issue matters and should be addressed or fixed, by using evidence, supporting details, ethos, pathos and logos.
 Be sure your argument essay includes the following:

 Intro Paragraph